Oasis Sports Centre, London

-Oasis Sports Centre is a leisure centre in Holborn, London, operated by Greenwich Leisure Limited on behalf of the London Borough of Camden.
+Oasis Sports Centre is a leisure centre in Holborn, London, operated by Better on behalf of the London Borough of Camden.

 Facilities

-The centre has two pools, a 27.5 x 10 m heated outdoor pool and a 25 x 9 m indoor pool, poolside sauna, a gym, squash courts and cafeteria.
+The centre has two pools, a 27.5 x 10 m heated outdoor pool heated to a target temperature of 26°C, and a 25 x 9 m indoor pool.
+There is a poolside sauna, a gym, squash courts and cafeteria.

 History

 Early history

 The site has a long history of being an early public swimming pool.
 The pool was first built c.1728 as the "Bagnio", a Turkish Bath.
 In 1840 the Turkish bath closed and the site was eventually reopened by local parishes as the "Bloomsbury Baths and Washhouses" in 1852.
 At that time there were two indoor swimming baths.

 Between 1900 and 1902 the baths were rebuilt and reopened as "Holborn Baths".
 This had two covered pools.

 The site was modernized in the 1930s and after an architectural competition the "Swimstad" plan was approved.
 Peter Stechman has the original artist impression of the Swimstadt plan.
 Building started in 1937 but work halted at the start of the war.
 After the war, cash shortages lead to the complex not being completed and it was converted to an outdoor swimming pool, opening in June 1946 using wartime gas decontamination rooms as changing facilities.
 Much of the work to reopen the outdoor pool was carried out by staff using discarded war materials.